bvmblebea/amino_tools/README.md

-# Amino-Tools
+# amino_tools
-Amino-Tools this is a collection of scripts for https://aminoapps.com
+Collection of scripts for amino

 ## Termux
 ```shell